fbpx

 At this point you can see that that you will have a bunch of people with you during the freshen up, all your family and bridal party.
 Consider offering a snack of food right after portraits (makes everyone happy too!) .
 Another option would be to show some videos, or even a family movie while everyone waits around in a room 🙂

-d) Go back up!
-Add 30 Minutes to 1 hour with couple, specially if you are looking to have bridal and groom portraits.
+c) Go back up!
+Add 30 Minutes to 1 hour with couple, specially if you would like to have some individual portraits or if you are traveling o a different location (the bridal party can come at the same time or join us later!)

 4:00 Ceremony